thegreenrobot/littlechef-rackspace/README.md

     --private-key <private_key_file> \
     --runlist "role[web],recipe[security-updates]" \
     --plugins "save_network,save_cloud" \
-    --post-plugins "mark_node_as_ready" \
+    --post-plugins "mark_node_as_ready"
-    --hostname "test.example.com"
 ```

 ### Arguments

 * `image`: Image to use (e.g. Ubuntu 12.04)
 * `flavor`: Flavor to use (e.g. 2GB, 4GB, 8GB)
-* `node-name`: Name of the newly created node in the Rackspace Cloud Control panel.
+* `name`: Name of the newly created node in the Rackspace Cloud Control panel.
 Also sets the initial
   hostname.
-* `hostname`: Host name of the newly created node.
-This only sets the name of created node JSON file.
-You will
-  need to set up DNS and set the hostname on the machine yourself.
+You will need to set up DNS yourself.
 * `public_key`: Public key used to authorize root SSH access
 * `private_key`: Private key used to authenticate as root to the newly created node
 * `environment`: Sets the `chef_environment` on a newly created node